UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 To specify which equipment or software was used to create or contribute to a *Data Entity*, it SHOULD have a [contributor] property, with a value of type [Equipment] or [SoftwareApplication].

+NOTE: Capturig provenance about what equipment and software was used to create files  is an area which needs to be expanded in future versions of this specification.
+Other work in this area includes [ResearchObject] and the [Software Sustainability Institute's work on provenance](https://www.software.ac.uk/who-do-we-work/provenance-tool-suite)

 This example shows how to associate equipment with a file.